Intel Platform Firmware Resilience (PFR) Overview [Infographic + Q&A]

 Firmware is low-level software found in a server's read-only memory, also known as flash ROM.
 It facilitates communication between other devices and is responsible for basic input/output tasks.

 Basically, firmware is the software that powers your server's hardware, and unfortunately, without proper security precautions, it is highly vulnerable to malware, which has the ability to modify the firmware to gain access to the operating system and other software.

 In other words, malicious software can manipulate unsecured firmware and gain access to your critical data.
 It can even render your server completely inoperable.

 Unsecured firmware leaves server platforms extremely vulnerable to low-level attacks.

-Without proper firmware security measures, industries, the military and other critical government sectors are leaving their sensitive or classified data vulnerable to theft, alteration or deletion.
+Without proper firmware security measures, industries, the military and other critical government sectors are leaving their sensitive data vulnerable to theft, alteration or deletion.

 The Information Systems Audit and Control Association (ISACA) has led groundbreaking research on firmware security, some of which is depicted in the infographic below.